 CenterPoint Houston is involved in other legal, environmental, tax and regulatory proceedings before various courts, regulatory commissions and governmental agencies regarding matters arising in the ordinary course of business.
+From time to time, CenterPoint Houston is also a defendant in legal proceedings with respect to claims brought by various plaintiffs against broad groups of participants in the energy industry.
 Some of these proceedings involve substantial amounts.
-CenterPoint Houston regularly analyzes current information and, as necessary, provides accruals for probable liabilities on the eventual disposition of these matters.
-CenterPoint Houston does not expect the disposition of these matters to have a material adverse effect on its financial condition, results of operations or cash flows.
+CenterPoint Houston regularly analyzes current information and, as necessary, provides accruals for probable and reasonably estimable liabilities on the eventual disposition of these matters.
+CenterPoint Houston does not expect the disposition of these matters to have a material adverse effect on CenterPoint Houston's financial condition, results of operations or cash flows.